SuyogPrasai/microlane/README.md

 ## Getting Started

 - ### Prerequisites
-   - You Need to have **Python 3.12.10** to run this code.
+   - You need to have **Python 3.12.10** to run this code.
 Other Python versions have not been tested on this code.
 Along with that, you need to install **Docker Desktop** to run containers in your local machine.
-Also, install **poetry** and **pyenv** for python version and dependency management.
+Also, install **poetry** and **pyenv** for Python version and dependency management.

 - ### Installation

-   1. First, install the [prerequisites](#prerequisites) in you local machine, and clone this repository.
+   1. First, install the [prerequisites](#prerequisites) in your local machine, and clone this repository.

       ```bash
       git clone https://github.com/suyogprasai/microlane.git
       cd microlane
       ```
-   2. Then, set the correct Python Version ( 3.12.10 ), and install dependencies after activating the virtual enviornment using poetry
+   2. Then, set the correct Python version ( 3.12.10 ), and install dependencies after activating the virtual environment using poetry.
       ```bash
       pyenv local 3.12.10
       eval (poetry env activate)
       poetry install
       ```
-   3. You can need to install the package using `pip install -e .`  command to use the CLI tools developed for evaluation and summarization.
+   3. You need to install the package using `pip install -e .` command to use the CLI tools developed for evaluation and summarization.

 - ### Configuration
-   - Before running the Experiments, make sure to download all the dataset in your local machine.
-Have the Experiment Output Directory Structure Ready, and Configure the `config.yaml` ( The main file for all the options that can be set for the experiments )
+   - Before running the experiments, make sure to download all the datasets in your local machine.
+Have the Experiment Output Directory Structure ready, and configure the `config.yaml` ( the main file for all the options that can be set for the experiments ).

 ## Data Preparation

-This project uses the **TuSimple** dataset and a custom **Microlane** dataset.
-The Microlane dataset is originally in the **XML CVAT for Image 1.1** format, so it must converted to TuSimple's JSON-line format before use.
+This project uses the **[TuSimple](https://www.kaggle.com/datasets/manideep1108/tusimple)** dataset and a custom **[Microlane](https://drive.google.com/drive/folders/1OVeSnmBn68Gn8OlUpOjSTFAoEAK-vlFK?usp=sharing)** dataset.
+The Microlane dataset is originally in the **XML CVAT for Image 1.1** format, so it must be converted to TuSimple's JSON-line format before use.

 ```bash
 python scripts/microlane_to_tusimple.py \